VisnuDev/PIC16F887/led/8led/README_NEW.md

 ## Embedded C- Bitwise operator

-The code used in the project is available in 8led.c file.
-The led increment/decrement operation was implemmented through logical bitwise operator (<< and >>).
-The knowledge of these bitwise operators are required to understand or build the project.
+The code used in the project is available in the 8led.c file.
+The led increment/decrement operation was implemented through logical bitwise operators (<< and >>).
+The knowledge of these bitwise operators is required to understand or build the project.

 ## Proteus simulation